platformsh/platformsh-docs/docs/src/development/cli/api-tokens.md

 ## Create a machine user

-For security reasons, we recommend creating a dedicated machine user to run automation tasks such as taking backups, renewing SSL certificates, and triggering source operations.
+For security reasons, we recommend creating a dedicated machine user to run automation tasks such as taking backups and triggering source operations.
 We also strongly recommend creating a unique machine user for each project to be automated.

 Like human users, every machine user account needs its own unique email address.